floragunncom/search-guard-docs/_content/_docs_signals/actions_email.md

 **account:** Identifies the SMTP server and account which shall be used for sending the email.
 See the [accounts registry documentation](accounts.md).

-**to:** E-mail address in [name-addr format](https://www.rfc-editor.org/rfc/rfc5322#section-3.4).
-Specifies the e-mail address and display name of the recipient of the mail.
+**to:** Specifies the e-mail address and display name of the recipient of the mail.
 Multiple recipients can be specified by using an array.
 Optional.
 Falls backs to defaults set in the account configuration.
+Starting with Search Guard FLX 1.2, you can include a real name with a [syntax](https://www.rfc-editor.org/rfc/rfc5322#section-3.4) like `Emily Example <emily@example.com>`.

-**cc, bcc:** E-mail addresses in [name-addr format](https://www.rfc-editor.org/rfc/rfc5322#section-3.4).
-Further recipient email addresses and display names can be specified using the attributes `cc` and `bcc`.
+**cc, bcc:** Further recipient email addresses and display names can be specified using the attributes `cc` and `bcc`.
 Optional.
 Falls backs to defaults set in the account configuration.
+Starting with Search Guard FLX 1.2, you can include a real name with a [syntax](https://www.rfc-editor.org/rfc/rfc5322#section-3.4) like `Emily Example <emily@example.com>`.

-**from:** E-mail address in [name-addr format](https://www.rfc-editor.org/rfc/rfc5322#section-3.4).
-Specifies the *from* address and display name of the e-mail.
+**from:** Specifies the *from* address and display name of the e-mail.
 Optional.
 Falls backs to defaults set in the account configuration.
+Starting with Search Guard FLX 1.2, you can include a real name with a [syntax](https://www.rfc-editor.org/rfc/rfc5322#section-3.4) like `Emily Example <emily@example.com>`.

 **subject:** Defines the subject of the mail.
 Mustache templates can be used to render attributes from the watch runtime data.
 Required.